webix-hub/docs/data/api/ajax_master_other.md

 master
 =============

-@short: return a master component for the ajax request
+@short: returns a master component for the AJAX request

 @type: object